 The first AWS Section meeting I ever attended happened to be the meeting held to elect Section Officers for the next 2 years.
-Not knowing that I had walked in on an officer election meeting, I volunteered the information that I was looking to become more involved with the AWS… and was promptly elected Secretary.
+Not knowing that I had walked into an officer election meeting, I volunteered the information that I was looking to become more involved with the AWS… and was promptly elected secretary.
 (What better way to learn the ropes and be involved?)

 To summarize all of the above, I only joined the AWS because my employer requested it and paid for it.
-In all the years I worked as a welder I was fully aware of the AWS, and never once saw any benefits to membership compelling enough to motivate me as a welder to join.(I need to add here that if I had known when I first started welding that membership in the AWS gave me free access to the entire AWS publication library through my local section of the AWS I would have joined the AWS in a heartbeat.
-Unfortunately, the existence of a Section Library was not something that anyone else including the AWS felt was important enough to publicize to welders, and as a result I did not actually learn such a thing existed until I had been Secretary of Section 146 for almost a year.
+In all the years I worked as a welder, I was fully aware of the AWS and never once saw any membership benefits compelling enough to motivate me as a welder to join.(I need to add here that if I had known when I first started welding that membership in the AWS gave me free access to the entire AWS publication library through my local section of the AWS, I would have joined the AWS in a heartbeat.
+Unfortunately, the existence of a section library was not something that anyone else, including the AWS, felt was important enough to publicize to welders; and as a result, I did not actually learn such a thing existed until I had been secretary of Section 146 for almost a year.
 When I found out, it was like discovering hidden treasure.
-I mention this, but also have to say that even though I would have seen the Section Library as a benefit worth spending my money on, I don't know any other welders who would feel the same way.)
+I mention this, but also have to say that even though I would have seen the section library as a benefit worth spending my money on, I don't know any other welders who would feel the same way.)

 This brings us to the present.
-I have been Secretary for 2 years.
+I have been secretary for 2 years.
 There is very little interest or participation from the community, and the AWS still provides me with no leverage to help me entice welders to join.
-(My attempts at organizing an AWS Codes & Standards Book Club did not pan out.
-Apparently getting together on the weekends to spend hours reading Code books to each other out lowed, and discussing their hidden meanings was not every welders dream.
+(My attempts at organizing an AWS Codes & Standards book club did not pan out.
+Apparently getting together on the weekends to spend hours reading code books to each other out loud and discussing their hidden meanings was not every welder's dream.
 Who'da thunk it?)
 How do I sell the AWS?
 More specifically, how do I sell the AWS to Welders?

 is due to the hard work and stubbornness of a handful of men who love welding, and believe in the idea that the AWS represents.
-They have simply refused to give up trying to make the Section work in spite of the lack of interest from the community, and the lack of membership benefits for welders offered by the AWS.
+They have simply refused to give up trying to make the section work, in spite of the lack of interest from the community, and the lack of AWS membership benefits for welders.

-Furthermore, please don’t view the tone of my writing in the following questions, and discussion of those question, as being upset, angry, or attacking the AWS.
+Furthermore, please don’t view the tone of my writing in the following questions and discussion of those question as being upset or angry, or attacking the AWS.
 That is not my intention.
-I love welding, and the idea of what the AWS stands for, and am trying to figure out how I can help my local Section grow.
+I love welding and the idea of what the AWS stands for, and I am trying to figure out how I can help my local section grow.